 Have you recently completed your estate plan with a local will and trust lawyer?
 Congratulations!
 The hardest part is done.
 While you work to tie up any loose ends or “fund” your trust if necessary, now is also the time to give serious thought as to where you will store your original documents.

 Remember, if the documents you worked so hard to create cannot be located in the event of your death or incapacity, the local probate court will assume that you did not have a will, trust, power of attorney, etc., and will proceed as such.
 That means control of your affairs and the distribution of your assets will happen according to Pennsylvania laws and perhaps be managed by someone not of your choosing.

-As a Pittsburgh area will and trust lawyer, clients often ask me where they should store original documents like wills, trusts, powers of attorney, and healthcare directives to ensure this never happens.
+As a will and trust lawyer, clients often ask me where they should store original documents like wills, trusts, powers of attorney, and healthcare directives to ensure this never happens.
 While I don’t believe there are any hard rules about the matter, let’s consider some options.

 One option would be a safe deposit box, but that comes with some risks.
 If you don’t give someone access before you pass, and the documents that give your loved ones permission to manage your affairs are in the deposit box, your executor will be literally locked out.
 It’s vital that you tell at least one close loved one how to access these documents in case of emergency.
 You can even put the details in your revocable living trust so that your successor trustee gains immediate access.
 You can also add a joint owner, but they will be able to access the box as soon as they are added, so make sure it is someone you trust completely.

 Second, you may choose to store your documents in your own home.
 Keep in mind that this could mean losing your documents to fire, flood, or other natural disaster.
 I suggest investing in a water and fire-proof safe for security; but once again, make sure someone knows where and how to access the safe if necessary.